ITR ITR

 • Incorrect Calculation of Tax Liability

 Another common mistake taxpayers need to correct while filing ITR is the incorrect calculation of tax liability.
 Taxpayers should carefully calculate their tax liability based on their income and deductions.
 Any incorrect calculation can result in penalties and legal consequences.
-Taxpayers can use online tax calculators or seek professional help to calculate their tax liability accurately with Penalty of Not Filing ITR
+Taxpayers can use online tax calculators or seek professional help to calculate their tax liability accurately with ITR not filed penalty.

 • Not Disclosing All Sources of Income